maxlatte/Customizable-Autoclicker/README.md

-This is Windows 11 only, Sorry!
+This is Windows 11 only (May work on Windows 10, Haven't tested), Sorry!
 Couldn't get Linux to work :(